jcampbellcodes/jcampbellcodes_og.github.io/_posts/2022-01-01-anatomyofabaremetalsynth_part3.markdown

 `libDaisy` implements two wrappers we can look at for the particular case of UART MIDI handling.
 The first is the `MidiHandler` class in midi.h/cpp.
 This class is how our application code can interface with the MIDI hardware without worrying about hardware details.
+It handles both dealing with the hardware peripherals as well as the parsing that interprets the raw data from the UART as MIDI messages that our application can use.
 This class also contains the second wrapper, `UartHandler` (uart.h/cpp), which abstracts away the details of dealing with the STM32 hardware abstraction library (HAL) that sets the registers that interact directly with the UART peripheral.
 Diving into these two files can teach you a lot about how a UART driver is implemented.

-This is how the `MidiHandler` configures the UART class, notably setting the baud rate to the one specified by the MIDI spec (31250), initializing the USART_1 peripheral, and telling the USART_1 peripheral to use `GPIO port B pin 7` as the "receive" pin and `GPIO port B pin 6` as the "transmit" pin.
+The following is how the `MidiHandler` configures the UART class, notably setting the baud rate to the one specified by the MIDI spec (31250), initializing the USART_1 peripheral, and telling the USART_1 peripheral to use `GPIO port B pin 7` as the "receive" pin and `GPIO port B pin 6` as the "transmit" pin.